 The composition of the Board is in conformity with Regulation 17 and Regulation 17A of the SEBI Listing Regulations read with Section149 of the Companies Act, 2013.
 In terms of the provisions of the Act and the SEBI Listing Regulations, the Directors of the Company submit necessary disclosures regarding the positions held by them on the Board and/ or the Committees of other companies with changes therein, if any, on a periodical basis.
 The Board comprises of Independent and Non- Independent Directors.
 The directors are persons of eminence in areas such as profession, business, industry, finance, law, administration, social work etc. and bring with them experience/skills which add value to the performance of the Board.
 The directors are selected purely on the basis of merit with no discrimination on race, colour, religion, gender or nationality.
 The present composition broadly meets this objective.
-The strength of the Board as on 31st March, 2023 was eight (8) members all of whom are Non- Executive Directors.
-Out of them five (5) are Independent Directors (including one-woman independent director) and three (3) are Non- Independent Directors (including one Woman Director).
-Shri Ashok Bhandari an Independent Director is the Chairman of the Board.
+The strength of the Board as on 31st March, 2024 was eight (8) members all of whom are Non- Executive Directors.
+Out of them four (4) are Independent Directors (including one-woman independent director) and four (4) are Non- Independent Directors (including one Woman Director).
+Shri Ashok Bhandari, Non-Executive Non Independent Director, is the Chairman of the Board.

+All Independent Directors make annual disclosure of their Independence to the Company.
 The Independent Directors on the Board are competent and respected professionals from their respective fields and have vast experience in general corporate management, finance, investment and other allied fields which enable them to contribute effectively to the Company.
-All Independent Directors make annual disclosure of their Independence to the Company.
 The day to day management of the Company is conducted by the Manager subject to the supervision, direction and control of the Board of Directors.
 The Independent Directors have made disclosures to the Board confirming that there are no material financial and/or commercial transactions between them and their relatives and the company which could have potential conflict of interest with the company at large.
 In the opinion of the Board, the independent directors fulfill the conditions specified in the Listing Regulations and the Companies Act, 2013 and are independent of the management.